 The SDP sets the city region planning context across the eight Clydeplan local authorities.
 The SDP directly influences Local Development Plans and therefore decisions on investment, infrastructure and the determination of planning applications.

 Our Approach to Engagement

-During the course of the last year we have been reviewing our approach to communications and engagement.
+We continually review our approach to communications and engagement.